andrewm4894/anomstack/README.md

 Anomstack is a lightweight (README buzzword bingo alert!) data app built on top of [dagster](https://dagster.io/) (for orchestration) that lets you easily get great anomaly detection (using [`pyod`](https://pyod.readthedocs.io/en/latest/) for the ML stuff) for your metrics (whatever data platform you use) with as little pain as physically possible.

-It's similar in scope and goal to this [Airflow Anomaly Detection provider](https://github.com/andrewm4894/airflow-provider-anomaly-detection) i also made, but easier to get going since does not require airflow and so easier to set up and run yourself.
+It's similar in scope and goal to this [Airflow Anomaly Detection provider](https://github.com/andrewm4894/airflow-provider-anomaly-detection) i also made, but easier to get going since does not require airflow and so easier to set up and run yourself or via [Dagster Cloud](#dagster-cloud) in a [serverless](https://docs.dagster.io/dagster-cloud/deployment/serverless) manner.

 ### How it works

 1. Define your metrics (part of a ["metric batch"](#concepts)) in a `.sql` file and corresponding config in a `.yaml` file.
-  (_Note: you can also define your own custom python ingest function instead of just SQL, check out the [`python_ingest_simple`](./metrics/examples/python/python_ingest_simple/python_ingest_simple.yaml) example_)
+You can also define your own custom python ingest function instead of just SQL, check out the [`python_ingest_simple`](./metrics/examples/python/python_ingest_simple/python_ingest_simple.yaml) example.
 1. Run Anomstack and it will automatically ingest, train, score, and alert (["jobs"](#concepts)) on your metrics and detect anomalies (alerts via email/slack etc.).
-1. Get alerts when metrics look anomalous.
+1. Get [alerts](#alerts) when metrics look anomalous.

 ### Why?